ccoulombe/cq-intro-python/solutions/06-choices.md

     print('not greater')
 print('done')
 ```
-The above can be visulize with:
+The above can be visualized with:

 ![image](images/python-flowchart-conditional.png)